-- Friends contacted for Housekeeping and Kitchen Liaison duties and to serve as reporter to The Canadian Friend.
+- in mid to late March and b) the CFSC member orientation package to let prospective members know the expectations of service on the Board. - Friends contacted for Housekeeping and Kitchen Liaison duties.
 Normally effort is made to rotate these tasks around the Board so that everyone serves at least once for one of the tasks.
 It is helpful to have continuity with kitchen liaison. - Write report for the March Board Meeting, including nominations coming forward, any policy recommendations, concerns, etc.